baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-stream-video-from-raspberry-pi-camera.md

 Adaptive streaming works by detecting a user's bandwidth and CPU capacity in real time and adjusting the quality of a video stream accordingly.
 There a [multiple adaptive streaming formats][129] available.

+## What is Video Compression?
+There are two methods of compressing video data.
+The first is "Inter-Frame" based compression.
+Think of this as saving every image in the video as a JPEG image.
+An example compression algorithm that works accordingly is Motion-JPEG.
+Other examples are DV and HuffYUV.

+The second method is "Intra-Frame" based compression and it uses the the differences in images.
+If you start with an image the "Intra-Frame" based method only tracks the differences in the following frames.

+Some highly sophisticated algorithms have been developed over the years, of which the most used one is H.264.
+Other examples include Theora, Xvid and Divx.
+Compression algorithms for video are often referred to as a "codec".

+Seeking through a video is much more difficult when the compression is "Intra-Frame" based.
+Before finding a frame at a certain position in the video, the seek method first needs to find a full frame (keyframe), and from there calculate the differences to the position.
+The H.264 is a codec based on the differences in frames and therefore less suited for situations where you do a lot of seeking in the videostream.
+However when it comes to bandwidth, the H.264 codec is the clear winner compared to Motion-JPEG.
+The H.264 codec was designed for streaming.

+## What are the Video Protocols?
+To transport the stream of of video data packets, there are several protocals to pick from.
+In TCP/IP networks an UDP transport is the most simple solution.
+The RTP protocol is a transport protocol on top of UDP.
+Nowadays HTTP is also often used as a transport for streaming video.

+UDP doesn't assure that packets are recieved in order, but the RTP protocol provides this on top of UDP, making it better suited for transporting video streams.

 ## What Type of Streaming Do I Need?
 An important requirement for my streaming camera needs